 This is where locals buy their organic food.
 Commonsense Organics is a beautiful shop that supplies organic and allergy aware food, environmentally friendly products and fair-trade goods.
 The perfect place to buy fruit and snacks (even soup!) when you’re traveling.
-It´s located less than 5 min walk from Te Papa.
-Website of Commonsense Organics.
+It’s right next to Te Papa museum.
+Website

 Because exploring a city is no fun on an empty stomach, here is a longer list of vegetarian restaurants and cafes in Wellington.

 Weather in Wellington & Other Useful Travel Info

 For the latest update on weather in Wellington, New Zealand (though be warned, it is very unpredictable), check metservice.com

 For all sorts of useful information on Wellington as travel destination, check wikitravel.org.

 Still need travel insurance for your upcoming trip to Wellington?
 Here’s why World Nomads is our favorite travel insurance for city trips.

 Wellington Travel Guides

 Lonely Planet New Zealand (Travel Guide) is definitely on top of our list.
 We traveled both the north and south island of New Zealand following its up-to-date advice on what to see and skip.
 A great guide for visiting Wellington and New Zealand!

 New Zealand – The Great Walks: Includes Auckland & Wellington City Guides by Alexander Der Stewart.
 No need to say that New Zealand is a wilderness paradise, so try to explore some of the Great Walks designated by the Department of Conservation.
 This guide will help you plan not only your hiking and tramping trips, but also your green city trips in the two major cities of Wellington and Auckland.